ltmorro/ltmorro.github.io/_adventures/2017-3-30-mountain-biking-moab.markdown

 A little-known gem at Clemson University is [CORE][CORE].
 CORE organizes amazing trips, offers workshops teaching outdoor skills, and provides excellent rental equipment for university students.
 I took a leap of faith for spring break and decided to sign up for their mountain biking trip to [Moab, Utah][Moab].
 Prior to the trip, you could say my mountain biking experience was lacking...I had never ridden a mountain bike on anything that would be considered an official trail.
 Moab is known for having some of the best and most difficult mountain biking trails in the world, so I was banking on being a quick study.

 *[CORE]: Clemson Outdoor Recreation and Education Program

 <figure>
 <a href="/assets/images/moab/bike.jpg"><img src="/assets/images/moab/bike.jpg"></a>
 </figure>
 ## Mountain Biking Trails
+We had 5 days to mountain bike and we weren't going to waste any of it.
+We hit 5 different trails and had a blast riding them.
 ### Moab Brand Trails

 #### EZ